-1. It is a design principle that the application layer provides the relevant information about the Information Unit to the lower layers that will enable lower layers to insert information aiding at identification of the PDU-Set at N6.
+It is a design principle that the application layer provides the relevant information about the Information Unit to the lower layers that will enable lower layers to insert information aiding at identification of the PDU-Set at N6.

-a.
 To ensure that UPF only attempts to detect PDU-Sets in packet flows where such are known to be present, the 'PDU-Set' presence indication can be provided to UPF from the SMF.
 The SMF receives it as new information in the PCC rule.
 PCF can receive it, if available, from AF using existing procedures enhanced with that new information.

+Two implementation variants are proposed in this solution:

-2. Based on the understanding that segmentation into PDU-Set is applicable for real-time media, it is assumed that RTP is used.
+A) Solution based on RTP extension headerBased on the understanding that segmentation into PDU-Set is applicable for real-time media, it is assumed that RTP is used.
 Consequently, in this solution RTP extension header (see clause 3.5.1 of RFC 3550 [9] and RFC 8285 [15]) is used to convey PDU-Set specific information to 5GS.
+This RTP extension header is not encrypted.